© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Wernlas ring cairn and cairnfield is a scheduled monument protected by Cadw under reference GM558.
 View the official record →

-Wernlas ring cairn and cairnfield is a Prehistoric ring cairn and associated cairnfield located in Wales and designated as a Scheduled Ancient Monument under the reference GM558.
+Wernlas ring cairn and cairnfield is a prehistoric funerary monument located in Wales, designated as a Scheduled Ancient Monument under reference GM558.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM558.

 Wernlas ring cairn and cairnfield dates from the prehistoric period, and is classified as a ring cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Wernlas ring cairn and cairnfield is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM558.